Introduction to Political Geography

 Failure to attend class regularly will likely result in a failing participation grade.
 If you need to miss class, it is your responsibility to get information on what you missed from a classmate, not from the TA or instructor.
 Athletes must have written documentation and arrangements with the TAs in advance of any missed section/lectures/assignments etc. No incompletes or "X" grades are given out for this class.
 Missed work will be given a "0" in the calculation of grades.
 We do not give make-up exams.
 In case of accident or emergency, please contact Prof. Brown and the TA as soon as possible.
 Contacting us late or after the fact may not work.

 Disability Accommodation: Students should fill out the necessary paperwork before meeting with the TA to discuss these needs.
-We cannot make any accommodation without you bringing us this paperwork.
-Please sort this out before March 10th.
+We cannot make any accommodation without this paperwork.
+Please do this as early in the quarter as possible to avoid problems .

 Late Assignments: One full letter-grade penalty per day will be levied on late work (i.e. an B+ drops to a C+ for being a day late), unless you have attached documentation-- and those rare exceptions will be decided on a case-by-case basis.
 As a rule, it's always better to let us both know early or immediately if there's a problem, rather than waiting until the very end of the course, or after the fact.